Decay of correlations and thermodynamic limit for the circular Riesz gas: The Helffer-Sjöstrand equation

 \begin{remark} There are several manners to factorize the energy (\ref{def:Hn}) since we are working on the circle.
 We choose the more natural one and set

 One may check that for each $i\in \{1,\ldots,N\}$ and $Y_N\in\mc{M}_N$,

 and for each $i,j\in\{1,\ldots,N\}$ and $Y_N\in \mc{M}_N$,

-Recall that under the Gibbs measure (\ref{eq:def gibbs}), large gaps $N(x_{i+k}-x_i)$ concentrates around the value $k$.
-The expression (\ref{eq:expHg2}) then tells that the Hessian of the energy in gap coordinates concentrates around a constant matrix with off-diagonal entries decaying in $d(i,j)^{-s}$. \end{remark}
+Recall that under the Gibbs measure (\ref{eq:def gibbs}), for large $k$, the spacing $N(x_{i+k}-x_i)$ concentrates around $k$.
+The expression (\ref{eq:expHg2}) then tells us that the Hessian of the energy in gap coordinates concentrates around a constant matrix with off-diagonal entries decaying in $d(i,j)^{-s}$, similar to (\ref{eq:def H matrix}). \end{remark}